angular/angular/aio/content/guide/using-libraries.md

 ## Adding a library to the runtime global scope

-If a legacy JavaScript library is not imported into an application, you may add it to the runtime global scope and load it as if it was added in a script tag.
+If a legacy JavaScript library is not imported into an application, you may add it to the runtime global scope.
+You can then load it as if it was added in a script tag.
 Configure the Angular CLI to do this at build time using the `scripts` and `styles` options of the build target in the [`angular.json`][AioGuideWorkspaceConfig] workspace build configuration file.

 For example, to use the [Bootstrap 4][GetbootstrapDocs40GettingStartedIntroduction] library